luongnhung-1410/credit_scoring/README.md

 | NINQ                       | Number of recent credit inquiries                                                            |
 | CLNO                       | Number of credit lines                                                                       |
 | DEBTINC                    | Debt-to-income ratio                                                                         |

+## Purpose
+1. Compare the prediction performance of classification models based on evaluation criteria
+2. Calculate the credit scores for each feature based on the Logit model